 2. A Brewer

 What happens when you keep brewing coffee beyond a certain duration?
-It gets bitter, way too bitter to be consumed, it cannot be sweetened by any honey any more.
-Similarly, when a person holds onto their negative emotions, such negativity keeps on brewing, it makes the person bitterer.
-The longer they hold onto, the greater the bitterness.
+It gets bitter, way too bitter to be consumed, it cannot be sweetened by any honey anymore.
+Similarly, when a person holds on to their negative emotions, such negativity keeps on brewing, it makes the person more bitter.
+The longer they hold on to it, the greater the bitterness.

-Brewing anger can easily lead to a fit of rage because an outburst is more a symptom, an outcome, than a cause, it is a sign that you have been holding onto negative emotions within you.
+Brewing anger can easily lead to a fit of rage because an outburst is more of a symptom, an outcome, than a cause, it is a sign that you have been holding on to negative emotions within you.
 It is like heating up a steamed dumpling in a microwave oven.
-The dumpling is able to take heat to a certain degree, beyond which it simply explodes, splattering all over, it is no longer edible, much less presentable.
+The dumpling is able to take the heat to a certain degree, beyond which it simply explodes, splattering all over, it is no longer edible, much less presentable.

 The brewer is a real killer, it is the slow poison.
-Unlike the volcano, this one is kept in heart.
-Many harbor anger and other negative emotions, they are unable to let go.
-And that causes anger.
+Unlike the volcano, this one is kept in the heart.
+Many harbor negative emotions, they are unable to let go; this is what causes anger.

-If you are truly serious about eliminating anger out of your system, you must work on your own healing, till the time you discover your own sanctuary, your inner peace and quietude, anger can come and get you off-guard, it can quickly throw you off-balance; anytime, especially when provoked or resisted or the trigger that causes anger.
+If you are truly serious about eliminating anger from your system, you must work on your own healing.
+Up until the time you discover your own sanctuary, your inner peace, and quietude, anger can come and catch you off-guard, it can quickly throw you off-balance; anytime, especially when provoked or resisted by any trigger that causes anger in you.

 In the next post or two, I shall write on the three types of angry people followed by ways to overcome your anger.
-Here are 3 best practices to overcome anger.
+Here are 3 of the best practices to overcome anger.